FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - SSL Encryption
 - Command Line Interface for start and stop services
 - API for creation of information such as emergency, Enemy units and so on
+- Android Edition

 The following features are planned:
 - Plugin System
 - Data Sync / mission planning
-- Porting to Android

-see roadmap link below
+Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned

 ## Community
 This project is currently in *Early Production Stage*.

-Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as FreeTAKServer is in continuous development.
+If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as FreeTAKServer is in continuous development.

 ### Donate Back